muarshad01/Quran_Progress/14_surah_ibrahim.md

 ### 1–5: Purpose of Revelation & Role of Prophets
 * Surely in this are signs for whoever is steadfast, grateful.

 ***

-* 6–8: Reminder of Allah’s Favor & Warning of Ingratitude
+###6–8: Reminder of Allah’s Favor & Warning of Ingratitude

+* If you are grateful, I will certainly give you more.

+***

 * 9–14: Past Nations and Their Rejection of Prophets